What causes neurogenic claudication?

 - Risk Factors

-Neurogenic claudication is a condition that describes the limping, difficulty walking and/or leg cramping as a result of nerve compression in the lumbar spine (lower back).
-While this condition is sometimes caused by trauma or injury, the most common cause of neurogenic claudication is spinal stenosis and other degenerative spine conditions.
+Neurogenic claudication is a condition that describes the limping, difficulty walking and/or leg cramping as a result of nerve compression in the lumbar (lower) spine.
+While this condition is sometimes caused by trauma or injury, the most common cause of neurogenic claudication is spinal stenosis, or narrowing, and other degenerative spine conditions.

 By identifying the exact cause of nerve compression and neurogenic claudication in your lower back, you and your doctor can work together to find the treatment options that best fit your condition and lifestyle.